-Advisor must complete evaluation of core competences (section 4) according to student performance in the academic year, as per discussion in his/her committee.
-If the student falls into the category of "Occasionally does not meet expectation" or "Consistently does not meet expectations" for any of the core competencies, advisor must complete section 6 (Student Performance Improvement Plan).
-Section 5 is to be completed by the student after advisor feedbacks and must be used to indicate any comments/concerns.
+The advisor must complete the evaluation of core competences (section 4) according to student performance in the academic year, as per discussion in his/her committee.
+If the student falls into the category of "Occasionally does not meet expectation" or "Consistently does not meet expectations" for any of the core competencies, the advisor must complete section 6 (Student Performance Improvement Plan).
+Section 5 is to be completed by the student after advisor provides feedback and must be used to indicate any comments/concerns.

-Detailed instructions on the procedure can be found online at http://gradschool.fiu.edu/documents/OnlineAnnualEvaluationProcess-%20FIU2017final.pdf
+Detailed instructions on the procedure can be found online at https://gradschool.fiu.edu/students/doctoral-annual-student-evaluation/